-The decisionmaker will consider the recommendation of the Hearing Panel and will impose sanctions and/or remedies as necessary to end the misconduct, prevent its recurrence, and address its effects.
-If any party has a concern that the decisionmaker to determine sanctions has a conflict of interest or bias, the party should report the concern in writing as indicated in section X(H) Conflicts of Interest above.
+The Hearing Panel or Hearing Panel's designee will impose sanctions and/or remedies as necessary to end the misconduct, prevent its recurrence, and address its effects.
+If an individual other than the Hearing Panel will determine sanctions, the parties will receive notice of that individual's appointment.
+If any party has a concern that the individual appointed to determine sanctions has a conflict of interest or bias, the party should report the concern in writing as indicated in section X(H) Conflicts of Interest above.

 The University reserves the right to take whatever measures it deems necessary in response to an allegation of Sexual Misconduct in order to protect the rights and personal safety of the complainant, students, faculty, staff, and other University community members.
 These measures may be both remedial (designed to address a complainant's safety and well-being and continued access to educational or workplace opportunities) or sanctions (involving action against a respondent).
 Not all forms of Sexual Misconduct will be deemed to be equally serious offenses, and the University reserves the right to impose different sanctions, ranging from verbal warning to expulsion or termination, depending on the severity of the offense.
-The University also reserves the right to impose different sanctions if the respondent has been found responsible for a violation of University policy previously or found responsible for other non-Title IX violations related to the incident.
+The University also reserves the right to impose different sanctions if the respondent has been found responsible for a violation of University policy previously.